AdobeDocs/analytics.en/help/components/classifications/sets/create.md

 ---
 title: Create a Classification Set
-description: Create a Classification Set to generate classification jobs.
+description: Available fields and descriptions when creating a Classification Set.
 ---

 # Create a Classification Set